There are two very popular topics that strike a sensitive chord in the thoughts and emotions of human beings: religion and extraterrestrial life.

 From the Books

 During the poll, over 5 thousand Americans were surveyed, providing some startling results by religious affiliation.
 Over 30% of those who were asked said they believed in life on other planets.
-55% of those were Atheists, 44% Muslim, 37% Jew, 36% Hindu and 32% Christian.
+55% of those were Atheists, 44% Muslim, 37% Jew, 36% Hindu, and 32% Christian.

 It seems that the results are loosely based on the belief system and how “earth-minded” the belief system seemed to be.
 Christians, for example, found the idea to be uncomfortable because the bible states that God created the heavens and earth and populated the earth.
-There is not mention of any other planet within the pages of the holy scriptures — at least not in Christianity.
+There is no mention of any other planet within the pages of the holy scriptures — at least not in Christianity.

-Other point of views
+Other points of views

 Their scriptures have a place for those from other planets.
 The Seventh-day Advents believe that religions were focused on Adam and Eve, two people, from the Earth, that had sinned.
 They figure that if you are from another planet, then you are not bound by the rules of their religion, thus, you would abide by other laws or beliefs, created by another society.
-It is possible, wouldn’t you think!

 Even those who believe in reincarnation seem to think there may be some connection between life on other planets and spirituality.
 Maybe there is and maybe there isn’t.
 As time goes by, and scientists discover more evidence of extraterrestrial life, we may come to understand the true role of religion in the whole of existence.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.